If you’re not nurturing relationships, you’re throwing away good business and hot referral leads.

-You don’t want to be one of those people.
-It’s easy to get so caught up in developing new relationships that we forget about the existing ones, at least until we need something from them.
+You don’t want to be one of those people, not in the real world and not on social media.
+It’s easy to get so caught up in developing new sales relationships that we forget about the existing ones, at least until we need something from them.
 Big mistake!

 DON’T Cold Call on Social Media

 Please don’t invite me to connect on LinkedIn if you just want to sell me something.
 Social media is a great tool for researching prospects and referral sources, and for positioning yourself as a thought leader.
 But it is not the place for a sales pitch.
 If you’re sending sales offerings to strangers on social media, you’re pretty much cold calling.